 - To target 1 million homes for wired broadband by April 2016.

-- Initial roll out capacity can serve 100 million wireless broadband and 20 million fibre-t0-the-home customers.
+- Initial rollout capacity can serve 100 million wireless broadband and 20 million fibre-to-the-home customers.

 - 500,000 sq feet cloud data center already operationalized.

 - Tele-density in India: Urban stands at 140%, rural stands at less than 50%.
 It would not be that easy to increase the penetration in price-sensitive rural India.